jaketrent/jaketrent-blog/content/post/record-vim-macros.md

 `@@` - whichever was run last will be run again

+Convenient, eh!

 ## See what macros are in your registers

+If you ever forget what you have recorded, you can list them.
+The hard part is reading what you've recorded. :)

 `:reg` - list contents of all registers